-When the first flight landed in Barbados back in 1939, the airport, then known as ‘Seawell‘, was nothing more than a grassy airfield, with a shed as an arrivals hall.
+When the first flight landed in Barbados in 1939 at Seawell, the only airport in Barbados, there was only a grassy airfield and a small shed as an arrivals hall.

-When British Airways flew the Concorde, Barbados was the only English Caribbean country to regularly welcome the supersonic airliner.
-The flight from the UK to Barbados on Concorde took a mere four hours, compared with nine on a regular commercial airliner.
+When British Airways flew the Concorde, Barbados was the only Caribbean country to regularly welcome the supersonic airliner.
+The flight from the UK to Barbados took a mere four hours, compared with nine on a regular commercial airliner.

-When Concorde was retired, Barbados became the only Caribbean country to be given one of the four aircrafts, which now forms the centerpiece of a new tourist attraction, ‘Barbados Concorde Experience’.
+When Concorde was retired, Barbados became the only Caribbean country to be given one of the four aircraft, which now forms the centerpiece of the ‘Barbados Concorde Experience’.

 Author: Brett Callaghan